mttrin93/mttrin93/README.md

 **Hi there** 👋

-I am a Research Scientist working at the Theory Department of the Fritz Haber Institute of the Max Planck Society in Berlin.
+I am a Machine Learning Research Scientist working at the Theory Department of the Fritz Haber Institute of the Max Planck Society in Berlin.

-🔬 I am currently working on developing machine learning interatomic potentials for energy materials.
+🔬 I am currently working on developing Machine Learning models for energy materials.